fisher-alice/johnny-five-wiki/Getting-started-with-Johnny-Five-and-Proteus.md

 ###Configuring our components
 Now that our components are conected, let's configure it to work accordingly.

 Firts, double click at the Serial component and put the baud-rate option to 57600, stop bit to '1', parity to 'none' and so on.
 The same configuration that we do before to our virtual serial ports.
+Remember to define the Physical Port to 'COM1'.

 ![serial_configuration](https://cloud.githubusercontent.com/assets/641525/3139998/5efb016e-e8fe-11e3-99fe-cd19dca14a4c.png)